Baltimore Orioles: Caps

 The Orioles' cap design have alternated between the team's iconic "cartoon bird" logo and the full-bodied bird logo.
 Initially, the caps had the full-bodied bird logo between 1954 and 1965, alternating between an all-black cap and an orange-brimmed black cap.
 They also wore a black cap with an orange block-letter "B" for part of the 1963 season.
 The "cartoon bird" was first used in 1966, and with minor tweaks, was prominently featured on the team's caps until 1988.
 Initially, the Orioles kept the orange-brimmed black cap with the "cartoon bird" but switched to a white-paneled black cap with orange brim in 1975.
 Also that same year, they wore orange-paneled black caps to pair with the orange alternates, but these lasted only two seasons.

 In 1989, the full-bodied bird logo returned along with the all-black cap, with a few tweaks along the way.
 Initially the cap was used regardless of home or road games, but in 2002 the caps were worn only on the road until 2008.
 An orange-brimmed variety was also introduced in 1995.
 Initially exclusive to the team's black uniforms, this style became the home cap in 2002 and became the team's regular cap (home or away) from 2009 to 2011.

 In 2012, the Orioles brought back a modernized version of the "cartoon bird" along with the white-paneled and orange-brimmed black cap for home games and the orange-brimmed black cap for road games.

+The Orioles wear three alternate caps.
+The script "O's" cap, introduced in 2005, is a black cap with orange brim and is typically worn with the black alternate uniform.
+New for 2026 is a similarly designed "B" cap, similar to the "O's" cap but with the script "B" from their road uniform.
+For games with the "City Connect" uniform, the Orioles wear a dark green cap with cream panel and orange brim featuring a stylized orange "B" in front; the previous version featured a black cap with the white script "B" in front.